Public Sector Equality Duty

 What is the public sector Equality Duty?

 The Public Sector Equality Duty requires public bodies to consider all individuals when carrying out their day to day work – in shaping policy, in delivering services and in relation to their own employees.
 The Equality Duty is Section 149 of the Equality Act.
-It is a duty on public bodies to have due regard to the need to eliminate discrimination, advance equality of opportunity, and foster good relations between different people carrying out their activities.
+It is a duty of public bodies to have due regard to the need to eliminate discrimination, advance equality of opportunity, and foster good relations between different people carrying out their activities.

 Guidance for public bodies

 The Equality and Human Rights Commission is the statutory body established to help eliminate discrimination and reduce inequality.
-The Commission expects to consult on a draft Code of Practice, explaining the law in more detail, for laying before Parliament in spring 2012.

 For further details, please contact the NHDC policy team via Customer Service Centre.